Talk about a toy you liked in your childhood.: IELTS Speaking Cue Card

 What other toys did you enjoy playing with as a child?

-Apart from my remote-controlled car, I also enjoyed playing with building blocks and action figures.
-Building blocks allowed me to create various structures, while action figures sparked my imagination and led to many creative play scenarios with my friends.
+In addition to my remote-controlled car, I also loved playing with building blocks and action figures.
+Building blocks allowed me to create different structures, while action figures sparked my imagination as I created stories and adventures for them.

-How do you think toys influence a child's development?
+How do you think toys influence children's development?

-Toys play a crucial role in a child's development by enhancing their creativity, problem-solving skills, and social interactions.
-For instance, playing with my remote-controlled car helped me develop hand-eye coordination and an interest in technology, which has been beneficial in my education.
+Toys play a significant role in children's development by enhancing their creativity, problem-solving skills, and social interactions.
+For instance, playing with my remote-controlled car helped me develop hand-eye coordination and an understanding of basic mechanics.

 Do you think children today have different toys compared to your childhood?

 Yes, I believe children today have access to more advanced technology, such as drones and interactive video games.
-While these toys can be educational, I feel that traditional toys like my remote-controlled car encouraged more hands-on play and creativity, which is essential for development.
+While these toys can be educational, I think traditional toys like my remote-controlled car still hold value in fostering creativity and physical play.

 Band 6-7